TRANSMONGOLIAN

 Inkjet print on hahnemühle paper, 30x50 cm, 2012

-The younger wrestle to flee the Mongolian borders, to countries such as the Philippines or Japan, where their 'condition' is much more tolerable and dreams of a sex change are attainable, but above all, to an identity which in their native land, has been denied way too long.
+Condemned to a life of secrecy, many of them are forced into prostitution, while others lead lives of solitude.
+The younger generation strives to escape Mongolia's borders, seeking refuge in countries such as the Philippines or Japan, where their 'condition' is more tolerable, and dreams of undergoing a sex change are achievable.
+Above all, they yearn for an identity that has long been denied in their native land.

 Installation views.
 Photo España, Fúcares Gallery, 2012 / Cortona on the Move, 2014